-Taking a critical approach, the book explores how qualitative methods and interpretational analyses can be used to examine human behaviour and what it is like living in today’s media-led world.
+Taking a critical approach, this book explores how qualitative methods and interpretational analyses can be used to examine human behaviour and what it is like living in today’s media-led world.
 It explicitly challenges all forms of Othering, taking a fresh look at human values, embodiment, agency, communication, thinking and feeling.
-It goes beyond the individualising scientific approach taken by traditional psychology, instead concentrating on the psychology of what makes ushuman – qualities like empathy and compassion, courage and dignity, kindness and sympathy – and how we can nurture them.
-Offering a fascinating alternative to existing resources and enhanced by carefully chosen full-colour illustrations, the book and associated companion website include original pedagogical features such as reflective exercises, further resources, and a glossary, offering opportunities for readers to customise their learning experience.
+It goes beyond the individualising scientific approach taken by traditional psychology, instead concentrating on the psychology of what makes us human – qualities like empathy and compassion, courage and dignity, kindness and sympathy – and how we can nurture them.
+Offering a fascinating alternative to existing resources and enhanced by carefully chosen full-colour illustrations, the book and associated companion website include original pedagogical features such as reflective exercises, further resources and a glossary, offering opportunities for readers to customise their learning experience.

-Featuring a course mapping section that sets out how the text can be used in relation to psychology curriculum requirements and common course structures, this interdisciplinary resource provides accessible and engaging reading for students studying psychology and other disciplines including sociology, cultural studies, politics, and media studies, as well as applied areas such as nursing, policing, and management.
+Featuring a course mapping section that sets out how the text can be used in relation to psychology curriculum requirements and common course structures, this interdisciplinary resource provides accessible and engaging reading for students studying psychology and other disciplines, including sociology, cultural studies, politics and media studies, as well as applied areas such as nursing, policing and management.
 It is also for anyone who is interested in what psychology can tell us about our lives and place in the world.

 Different Ways to Use This Book

 Chapter 1: Human Psychology and what it can do for us

 Chapter 2: Who am I? – Selves and Identities

 Chapter 9: Human Communication